 There are clear and definable definitions for each stage of reinforcement.

-• Secondary reinforcers are the ones that are learned, like verbal praise and social recognition and, when coupled with primary positive reinforcement, can be a powerful combination to getting the desired results.
+Secondary reinforcers are the ones that are learned, like verbal praise and social recognition and, when coupled with primary positive reinforcement, can be a powerful combination to getting the desired results.

-Special Education Resource focuses on molding the curriculum your child is already learning in a way that makes it easier based on their specific learning needs.
+Special Education Resource focuses on molding the curriculum your child is already learning in a way that makes it more comfortable based on their specific learning needs.
 A child with special needs has unique talents and abilities that need to be celebrated, not judged, in order for them to feel not only good about themselves but their accomplishments, as well.

 This entry was posted on Tuesday, November 11th, 2014 at 9:50 pm and is filed under Special Education - Parents View and tagged as .
 You can follow any responses to this entry through the RSS 2.0 feed.